Linkurious/ogma-timeline-plugin/docs/grouping.md

 ```

-Now with both `itemGenerator` and `groupIdFunction`, your timeline shows one row for each node type and proper labels.
+Now with both `itemGenerator` and `nodeGroupIdFunction`, your timeline shows one row for each node type and proper labels.
-Items within a group will have a class corresponding to the `groupId` return by `groupIdFunction`.
+Items within a group will have a class corresponding to the `groupId` return by `nodeGroupIdFunction`.
 You can use it to style your items.
 See [styling](./styling.md)

 ## Result
 ![Result](/style-grouping-timeline.png)